Looking for restaurants near Rome pantheon? The whole area is full of them! Now, how do you know which ones are good?

 How to get there: See the directions for Del Sostegno (above.)
 Settimio is literally next door.

 Da Fortunato is a Roman classic.
 I'd almost insist you eat here just to have that old-world Rome experience.
 The restaurant has been a fixture on the local must-eat-at scene, since 1975.
-It is frequented by politicians, Roman elite and in-the-know long-term visitors to Rome.
+One of the last of the original restaurants near Rome Pantheon (long with Armando, Da Gino and Settimio to name a few), Da Fortunato is frequented by politicians, Roman elite and in-the-know long-term visitors to Rome.

 The dining room is elegant, old-fashioned and spacious.
 The outdoor area is not that big but it's literally a stone's throw from the pantheon, without being right on the square.